-Data is disaggregated by type of input.
-A more detailed approach, disaggregating input use by plot of land, which allows for a more meaningful understanding of agricultural productivity, is presented in Chapter IV.
+Data is collected at the holding level and disaggregated by type of input.
+A more detailed approach, disaggregating input use by plot of land, which allows for a more meaningful understanding of agricultural productivity, is presented in Chapter Error!
+Reference source not found.